VijaySouri4/Git-public/README.md

 # Git-public
-My project on cancer prediction.
+My projects to complete Udacity nano degree and Coursera courses on ML.s